 Dr. Brian Kennedy

-Director at Centre for Healthy Ageing and Professor Departments of Biochemistry and Physiology, National University of Singapore
+Director at Centre for Healthy Longevity, National University Health System and Professor Departments of Biochemistry and Physiology, National University of Singapore

 Dr. Brian Kennedy is internationally recognized for his research in the basic biology of aging and as a visionary committed to translating research discoveries into new ways of detecting, delaying, preventing and treating human aging and associated diseases.
-He is a Distinguished Professor in Biochemistry and Physiology at the Yong Loo Lin School of Medicine at National University Singapore and serves as Director of (1) the Centre for Healthy Longevity at the National University Health System, (2) the Healthy Longevity Translational, and (3) the Asian Centre for Reproductive Longevity and Equality.
+He is a Distinguished Professor in Biochemistry and Physiology at the Yong Loo Lin School of Medicine at National University Singapore and serves as Director of (1) the Centre for Healthy Longevity at the National University Health System, (2) the Healthy Longevity Translational Research Program, and (3) the NUS Bia-Echo Asia Centre for Reproductive Longevity and Equality.
 Collectively, NUS aging research seeks to demonstrate that longevity interventions can be successfully employed in humans to extend healthspan, the disease-free and highly functional period of life.
 From 2010 to 2016, Dr. Kennedy was the President and CEO of the Buck Institute for Research on Aging and he maintained a professorship there through 2020.
 Dr. Kennedy has an adjunct appointments at the Department of Biochemistry at the University of Washington, where he was a faculty member from 2001 to 2010.
 In addition, Dr. Kennedy is also actively involved with a number of Biotechnology companies.
 In addition, Dr. Kennedy serves as a Co-Editor-In-Chief at Aging Cell.